tubrux/tubrux.github.io/index.md

 > When something is important enough, you do it even if the odds are not in your favor.

 ### Header 3 -->
-**Mandali** is a Java library designed to detect potential thread safety issues within Java classes.
+**Mandali** is a library designed to detect potential thread-safety issues within Java/Kotlin classes.

 <img width="100%" src="https://github.com/mandalijvm/mandalijvm.github.io/blob/main/log.png?raw=true"/>